 San Pedro de Atacama turned out to be a small, dusty village with charming mud-brick houses, a very photogenic church, gurgling streams and ancient-looking trees.
 It could’ve been the set for any one of those spaghetti westerns.
 The only thing I missed were the cowboys galloping through the main street.
 Instead of cowboys, there were loads of backpackers from all over the world – it’s fascinating how groups converge in specific places.
 I found my hotel, checked in, chucked my bags in my room, put on some sunblock and went for a walk.
 By that time (early afternoon), it was scorching.
 I would say the temperature was in the mid-30’s but the sun’s rays were extremely strong.
 At about 2,400m, San Pedro de Atacama is not very high but the altitude combined with the dry air and the scorching sun sent warning signals through my system: walk at a slower pace, stay in the shade as much as possible, drink lots of water and concentrate on my breathing.
 I found myself taking sips of water every few minutes as the air dried out my nose and throat in an instant.

-What to do in San Pedro de Atacama
+Things to do in San Pedro de Atacama

 The main street, Caracoles, was wonderfully atmospheric and had lots of shops and restaurants.
 I popped into a travel agency and booked a variety of tours around San Pedro de Atacama.
 That evening, I joined a group on my first tour to go star-gazing just outside the village.
 The Atacama Desert has only 30 cloudy days each year (while it rains only a few times a year, if at all).
 Combine that with the high altitude and the dry air and you have perfect conditions to easily observe the star-studded sky.
 As soon as the sun set, the temperature gradually dropped from 30+ degrees to just under 10 degrees!
 I put on my thick jacket and off we went into the desert to see the stars.
 It was fascinating.
 A Frenchman owned the small observatory and spoke very passionately about the stars.
 With a laser pen, he pointed out the various constellations, planets and stars.
 Very cool!